meshhq/react-redux-boilerplate/README.md

 # Typescript React Redux Boilerplate

-This repository contains the source code for a React/Redux boilerplate application written in Typescript.
+This repository contains the source code for a React Redux boilerplate application written in Typescript.

 ## Rationale

 Setting up and configuring a new JavaScript application built with modern frameworks demands a significant amount of [time and cognitive overhead](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f).

 While the combination of `react`, `redux`, `tyepescript` and `webpack` provide a wonderful stack for writing modern front end applicaitons, even experienced developers can struggle when getting started with a new application.

+## Objective

-The goal of this project is simple: **to provide developers with a pre-configured, standardized application template that allows them to start writing feature code immediately**.
+The objective of this project is simple: **to provide developers with a pre-configured, standardized application template that allows them to start writing feature code immediately**.

 This project will save developers time and headache when getting started with a new project.
 It will also provide them with a project strucutre and configuration that can be used across all of their applications.